n-kb/blog-v1/_posts/2017-11-01-leaving-google.md

 ### Shared docs

 **Nothing**.
-I switched to OpenOffice for my own documents, but couldn't find an open source alternative to Google Docs that was as good and which other people used, too.
+I switched to OpenOffice for my own documents, backed-up on a Nextcloud instance, but couldn't find an open source alternative to Google Docs that was as good and which other people used, too.

+I tried Collabora and OnlyOffice, two apps that run on Nextcloud.
+They are fine but do not offer the feature "send a link and display your document to anyone, with or without editing rights" which makes Google Docs so great.

 ***